alexan1/alexan1.github.io/_posts/2019-12-26-deploy blazor to github pages.md

 If you need to deploy there you go to Settings -> GitHub Pages -> Source, but it doesn't work this way with Blazor.

 Although Blazor is client side application, it need to be compiled before deployment.

+So I opened project in VS, published to local folder, initialized git repo and published it on GitHub.
+And you need to add two files to repo: <i>404.html</i> file with a script that handles redirecting the request to the <i>index.html</i> page